andreasonny83/RhythmicExcellence/content/plugins/foogallery-owl-carousel-template/readme.txt

 == Frequently Asked Questions ==

-1. **Can I set a different number of images for different size screens?**
+**Can I set a different number of images for different size screens?**

 Yes.
 This feature was added into version 1.2.
 Enable the "Advanced Options" section to set those options.

-2. **Where did the Custom Owl Carousel link fields go?**
-FooGallery added this ability to it's core, so the Owl fields were superfluous and so were removed, but that functionality still exists, you just need to update your Gallery's to use the FooGallery fields now instead.

-3. **The Owl Carousel JS supports "X" feature, why doesn't this?**
-Lots of reasons.
-I added settings which I felt made the plugin as robust as possible without creating a never-ending page of settings.
-I really want this template to work well out of the box as easily as possible for the most amount of users possible.
-That's why I've added all these conditional fields.
-Users who want more can get more.
-But, if you think a feature of the JS is really awesome, let me know in the support forum and I'll evaluate it.
-I already added both the [break points](https://wordpress.org/support/topic/responsiveness-24?replies=3), and [auto-width](https://wordpress.org/support/topic/keep-image-proportions?replies=5) based on user feedback.

-4. **I don't see Owl Carousel as an option in the Gallery Templates field when I go to add a new Gallery**
+**I don't see Owl Carousel as an option in the Gallery Templates field when I go to add a new Gallery**

 Make sure you go to "FooGallery > Extensions" and make sure you see "Owl Carousel" activated there.

-5. **How do you do it, Matt!?
-How do you make such awesome stuff!?**
-Awww shucks!
-I lean on tons of other stronger, smarter, more skilled people than me and work at it every day.
-If you really feel that way, feel free to send me a [tip over here](http://www.mattcromwell.com/product/foogallery-owl-carousel-template/)

-6. **Can I update the text for the "prev" and "next" buttons?**
+**Can I update the text for the "prev" and "next" buttons?**

 Yes, since version 1.2.3 you can now use a simple filter to change the text of those buttons.
 Here's some sample code that you can add into your theme's function.php file to customize that text.

-**Update the "prev" text** `add_filter('owl_prev_text','new_prev_text');
+*Update the "prev" text* `add_filter('owl_prev_text','new_prev_text');

 function new_prev_text() {
 	return 'Go to the previous slide';
 }`

-**Update the "next" text** `add_filter('owl_next_text','new_next_text');
+*Update the "next" text* `add_filter('owl_next_text','new_next_text');

 function new_next_text() {